Deep Venous Insufficiency

 Management

-Identifying DVI early is essential, as early treatment may reduce long-term complications and prevent irreversible damage.
+Identifying deep venous insufficiency early is essential, as early treatment may reduce long-term complications and prevent irreversible damage.
 Management can be either conservative or surgical.

 Figure 2 – Compression stockings, both below knee and above knee

-As the long-term outcomes of this intervention remain unknown this procedure is reserved for patients with the most severe symptoms despite maximal conservative therapy, and as with any vascular procedure a good inflow and outflow from the stent is required.
+Patients with severe post-thrombotic syndrome with an occluded iliac vein may be suitable for deep venous stenting; this procedure is reserved for patients with the most severe symptoms* despite maximal conservative therapy, and requires veins with a good inflow and outflow at the site around where the stent is placed.

 Complications